-A. Preparation - The city's capital budget will be included in the city's operating budget.
-The capital budget will be prepared by the City Manager with assistance from the Finance Department and involvement of all required city departments.

-B. Appropriation - An appropriation for a capital expenditure shall continue in force until the purpose for which it was made has been accomplished or abandoned resources so an appropriation can be made before a capital project contract is presented by the City Manager to the City Council for approval.
+- A. Preparation The city's capital budget will be included in the city's operating budget.
+The capital budget will be prepared by the City Manager with assistance from the Finance Department and involvement of all required city departments. - B. Appropriation An appropriation for a capital expenditure shall continue in force until the purpose for which it was made has been accomplished or abandoned - C. Control All capital project expenditures must be appropriated in the capital budget.
+Finance must certify the availability of resources so an appropriation can be made before a capital project contract is presented by the City Manager to the City Council for approval.